mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 given system.
 Starports and Spaceports
 By convention, a world has only one Starport but can have many Spaceports.
-The designation Starport is given to the world’s main port, where most commercial and passenger traffic goes.
+The designation Starport is given to the world's main port, where most commercial and passenger traffic goes.
 Any other port is designated a Spaceport.
 This can cause problems on Balkanized worlds where several governments exist; most will claim that their port is the main one.
 Usually, but not always, the Starport is the best port on the planet and others will be of inferior types.
-Normally there will be a main port accompanied by a ‘Startown’ which is often the planetary capital.
+Normally there will be a main port accompanied by a 'Startown' which is often the planetary capital.
 The Startown is usually geared to offworld visitors and doing business with other star systems, and may have more relaxed attitudes or even laws than other regions of the planet.
 This is not